mikesir87/blog.mikesir87.io/_posts/2016-06-22-create-docker-1.12-swarm-using-docker-machine.md

 <!--more-->

-<div class="alert alert-warning"><i class="fa fa-exclamation-triangle"></i>&nbsp;In order to follow along, you'll need Docker 1.12, which is still in RC at the time of this post being published.</div>
+<div class="alert alert-warning"><i class="fa fa-exclamation-triangle"></i>&nbsp;This post was updated on 2017-01-23 to reflect updates in Docker 1.12 and 1.13, as it was originally written targeting the Docker 1.12 RC.</div>

 ## Setup the VMs